All Episodes

 They go back home to mommy.

-Now you really mean finish that wall because we built a lot of them.
+get punished when they get home finish that wall because we built a lot of Finish that wall.

-This weekend, some Democrats even proposed a measure that would force the release of thousands of criminal illegal aliens, including dangerous felons convicted of rape, sex trafficking, violent assault, and even murder into our country.
+This weekend, some Democrats even proposed a measure that would force the release of thousands of criminal, illegal aliens, including dangerous felons convicted of rape, sex trafficking, violent assault, and even murder into our country.

 Can you believe this?

-Their proposal would put a hard cap on the number of illegal aliens that are brave ice officers.
+Their proposal would put a hard cap on the number of illegal aliens that are brave ICE officers.

 I don't think so.